Elgin Dethatching Lawn Services

 Elgin’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Elgin enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
-The city’s waste reduction goals are supported by curbside collection (April-November) and a yard waste drop-off site, both requiring use of biodegradable paper bags or rigid containers.
-On-site composting is permitted, provided piles are set back 5-10 feet from property lines and managed with proper aeration and moisture.
-Best practices for composting dethatch include:
+The city’s waste reduction program requires use of biodegradable paper bags or rigid containers for curbside collection, with no plastic bags allowed.
+On-site composting is permitted, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+Residents are encouraged to follow best practices for composting and to consult educational resources through the Department of Public Works or the Park District.
+For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 1900 Holmes Road, Elgin, IL 60123